 This is it.
 The big one.
 But for a job this important to proceed with both glamor and ease, you’re going to need to call in a fixer.
 A professional.
 Someone with a very particular set of skills.

 A wedding planner.

-Seasoned, professional planners get you that.
+Seasoned, professional, full-service wedding planners get you that.
 Because if you’re not using a planner, that stress falls on you.
 And from a photography perspective – if you don’t have a planner, a lot of that mental processing on the wedding day falls on me.
 Now don’t get me wrong.
 I ADORE my clients and I’m a big fan of getting muddy and getting in the weeds to help clients when they need me.
-However, my guess is that you probably prefer that I spent my time focused on capturing your dad (who never cries) weeping over his cake as he watches you dance for the first time and your grandma cracking a wry smirk as she flirts with the bartender rather than encouraging your bridesmaids to get dressed, making sure that everyone is on schedule, and oh wait — where did aunt sally go??
+However, my guess is that you probably prefer that I spent my time focused on capturing your dad (who never cries) weeping over his cake as he watches you dance for the first time or your grandma cracking a wry smirk as she flirts with the bartender rather than encouraging your bridesmaids to get dressed, making sure that everyone is on schedule, and oh wait — where did aunt sally go??
 It’s photo time!

 From Sentimental Fools: “We always say that if you were having a surgery or having a house built you would want an experienced doctor or contractor.
 There is a time for DIY, but when you are spending more than $20,000 why would you not call in a professional?
 Because we have been told weddings are a frivolity or tricked by pinterest into thinking we can do or have it all at any price point.
 Weddings and celebrations have been a big part of our culture as humans for all of our collective history.
 This is a rite of passage you have chosen to invest time, money, energy and shared history into.
 Why would you want that process to be more stressful and free form than it already is?”